alexforencich/cocotbext-eth/README.md

     # wait for operation to complete (optional)
     await mii_source.wait()

+It is also possible to wait for the transmission of a specific frame to complete by passing an event in the tx_complete field of the `GmiiFrame` object, and then awaiting the event.
+The frame, with simulation time fields set, will be returned in the event data.
+Example:

+    frame = GmiiFrame.from_payload(b'test data', tx_complete=Event())
+    await mii_source.send(frame)
+    await frame.tx_complete.wait()
+    print(frame.tx_complete.data.sim_time_sfd)

 To receive data with an `MiiSink`, call `recv()` or `recv_nowait()`.
 Optionally call `wait()` to wait for new receive data.

     data = await mii_sink.recv()